 Before You Go.
 In New York and North Jersey, anything is possible as far as the weather goes, but since you'll be mainly indoors, and you'll probably be taking the Subway to the Barclays Center, it won't be nearly as much of an issue as it would be going to Yankee Stadium, Citi Field or MetLife Stadium.
-The weather is being predicted as in the mid-60s for Tuesday afternoon, and the low 50s for the evening.
-A light jacket should be fine.
+The weather is being predicted as in the low 50s for Sunday afternoon, and the high 30s for the evening.
+A regular winter jacket should be fine.
 Or maybe a light jacket over a team jersey.

-Tickets.
-The Islanders averaged 15,334 fans per home game last season, but, being in a new building, that figure is completely irrelevant.
-They may well have lots of sellouts simply because of the novelty of the new arena and the new experience.
-Ordering online is almost certainly going to be better than just walking up to the ticket window, plunking down some cash or your card, and saying, "One, please."
+Ordering tickets online is almost certainly going to be better than just walking up to the ticket window, plunking down some cash or your card, and saying, "One, please."
 But you could probably do that with no trouble.

 Getting There.
 Sad to say, if you're a Devils fan going to Brooklyn to see them play the Islanders, or an Islander fan going to Newark to see them play the Devils, and you're not taking a car, you may still have to go through Penn Station and thus under Madison Square Garden, home of the Rangers, who (both sets of fans agree) suck!

 Going In.
-The address of the Barclays Center, easily the weirdest-looking building in the entire city, and named for a London-based banking and financial services company, is 620 Atlantic Avenue, at the southern edge of Downtown Brooklyn, intersecting with Flatbush Avenue.
+The address of the Barclays Center, perhaps the weirdest-looking building in the entire city, and named for a London-based banking and financial services company, is 620 Atlantic Avenue, at the southern edge of Downtown Brooklyn, intersecting with Flatbush Avenue.
 It's about 5 miles southeast of Midtown Manhattan, across the street from the LIRR's Atlantic Terminal, and several Subway lines meet there: The 2, 3, 4, 5, B, D, N, Q and R lines.

 Since the main Subway exit is at the northwest corner of the arena, that's most likely where you'll be walking in.
 The arena has been home of the Nets since it opened in 2012 (delayed a few days due to Hurricane Sandy), several concerts have been held there, and the Islanders just moved in, making it 1 of 10 arenas to currently host both an NBA team and an NHL team.